junxit/us-congress-bills-115/bill.md

 ---
-legis-num: H. Con.
-Res.
+legis-num: H. CON.
+RES.
 116
 congress: 115th CONGRESS
 session: 2d Session
-chamber: In the Senate of the United States,
+chamber: IN THE HOUSE OF REPRESENTATIVES
 ---

-# H. Con.
-Res.
+# H. CON.
+RES.
 116

-That the resolution from the House of Representatives (H. Con.
-Res.
-116) entitled “Concurrent Resolution providing for a correction in the enrollment of H.R.
-1625.”, do pass with the following,
+> Providing for a correction in the enrollment of H.R.
+1625.

-*At the end add the following:*
+That in the enrollment of the bill H.R.
+1625, the Clerk of the House of Representatives shall make the following correction: Amend the long title so as to read: “Making appropriations for the fiscal year ending September 30, 2018, and for other purposes.”.